evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 store.
 It's not my opinion that JWT are universally a bad idea or without benefits, but there are are things to consider.

-Overall I feel that traditional session storage should probably be everyone's default, and JWT should only be (carefully) considered if there are real problems with the default.

-The reverse seems to be true though!

 Why are they popular?
 ---------------------